 Many of the families here have to be starting over and they will need just about everything.
 We would be grateful to receive food, clothing and personal care items in the short term.
 The threat of Cholera continues to be a major problem in Haiti and with a lot of standing water this is even more real.
 An adequate supply of drinking water is also one of our most urgent needs.”

 Immediately upon the passing of Hurricane Matthew, the Chair of Cayman Council, Angela Martins contacted Joan, to find out how she was faring and what the immediate needs were.

 This information in hand, a quick email to the congregations resulted in 92 boxes being packed and readied in less than 36 hours.
 Contributions came from across the churches with young children involved, some of whom offering to help sort and pack the boxes.
 Generally, the 92 boxes contained clothing and shoes from infants to adults (new and gently used) bedding, diapers, baby wipes, formula, food items for babies, toilet paper, water and non-perishable food items and personal toiletry items for men and women.

-Joan belongs to a missionary group called Mission Évangélique Baptiste Du Sud D’HAITI (M.E.B.S.H.) and serves as Director for one of their Health clinics.
+Joan belongs to a missionary group called Mission Évangélique Baptiste Du Sud D’HAITI (M.E.B.S.H.) and serves as Director for one of their Heath clinics.

 M.E.B.S.H. is a Baptist organization that is very well known and highly respected in Haiti.
 They operate schools, churches, orphanages and homes for senior citizens, clinics, a Deaf school and a Church and Bible College.
 This organization receives missionaries from various countries throughout the world and Joan is a UCJCI missionary working with them.
 Through this organization she has set up distribution centers in the communities to reach the people most in need as soon as the boxes arrive in Cayes.